Sexual jealousy: Self-blame

 Following infidelity, women are more likely to focus their sexual jealousy on their own relationship and self-blame.
 They are also more likely to experience symptoms of depression following the infidelity.
 Evidence for the interpretation that in jealousy situations women focus more on their own functioning as a partner comes from research by Dijkstra and Buunk (2002).
 This research suggests that unlike men's jealousy, women's jealousy stems more from comparing their own qualities with those of the rival.
 The higher the level of social comparison, a personality characteristic referring to the tendency to compare one's characteristics with those of others, the more jealousy various rival characteristics evoked.

 Expression in males

 Mate guarding behaviour

 One form of male sexual jealousy is mate guarding.
 This tactic is used to prevent partner infidelity and thus may be used when there are perceived threats in the environment.
-It results in several behaviours, and researchers have documented up to 19 different tactics used.
+It results in several behaviours, and researchers have documented up to 19 tactics used.
 This includes (but is not exclusive to):